Location

 There is plenty of free parking.
 Please either park on the gravel drive or directly outside the house if possible.

-If you prefer to take the train, my home which is between Woking and West Byfleet train stations, is 25 minutes from London Waterloo, followed by a four minute taxi ride.
+If you prefer to take the train, our home, which is between Woking and West Byfleet railway stations, is 25 minutes from London Waterloo, followed by a four-minute taxi ride.

 A Brief History of Woking